GustavoVenancioC/GustavoVenancioC/README.md

 - 🤩🚩I recently finished the course in: <br>
       - 🚀 IT Technician (Senac) <br><br>
 - 🔎📚 I'm currently learning about: <br>
-      - ★Basic and advanced knowledge of Computer Hardware Components<br>
+      - ★ Basic and advanced knowledge of Computer Hardware Components<br>
-      - ★Popular operating systems such as Linux and Windows Distributions<br>
+      - ★ Popular operating systems such as Linux and Windows Distributions<br>
-      - ★Computer Network Concepts<br><br>
+      - ★ Computer Network Concepts<br><br>
 - 🏆 Some future knowledge to be acquired:<br>
-      - ★Electronics applied to IT<br>
+      - ★ Electronics applied to IT<br>
-      - ★Information Security / Cybersecurity<br>
+      - ★ Information Security / Cybersecurity<br>
-      - ★Advanced knowledge in Computer Networks<br>
+      - ★ Advanced knowledge in Computer Networks<br>
-      - ★MacOS system<br>
+      - ★ MacOS system<br>

 <div align="center">
   <a href="https://github.com/GustavoVenancioC">